syncfusion-content/windowsforms-docs/WindowsForms/FontListBox/FAQ/How-to-display-the-scrollbars-always-irrespective-of-the-number-of-items.md

 ---
 layout: post
-title: How to display the scrollbars always, irrespective of the number of items
+title: How to display the scrollbars always, irrespective of the number of items | WindowsForms | Syncfusion
 description: How to display the scrollbars always, irrespective of the number of items
 platform: WindowsForms
 control: Editors Package